-In urban areas where numerous impervious surfaces are found, stormwater runoff is a significant contributor to water pollution.
-As rain falls in suburban and rural areas, the rain water is absorbed and filtered by the natural vegetation and soil in those areas.
-The impervious surfaces, including roofs and pavement, do not allow the ground to absorb the water therefore it is discharged without filtration into local water bodies either as direct runoff or through drainage systems.
+In urban and densely populated suburban areas where the highest concentration of impervious surfaces are found, stormwater runoff can be a significant contributor to water pollution.
+As rain falls in outlying rural areas, the water is absorbed and filtered by the natural vegetation and soil.
+The impervious surfaces, including roofs, sidewalks, paved parking areas and wide city streets, do not allow the ground to absorb the water and instead is collected in closed drainage systems and often time discharged into nearby surface waters without filtration.

-Here we review 5 Facts About Sustainable Stormwater Practices to help communities and agencies thinking about developing new Green Infrastructure.
+Here we review 5 Facts About Sustainable Stormwater Practices to help communities and agencies that may be planning to develop new “green” infrastructure.

 - Green Materials: “Green” or sustainable stormwater best management practices treat stormwater as a resource to be preserved and maintained, taking advantage of natural processes to clean and filter stormwater runoff.
 Vegetation and soil filtration highlight the obvious green materials used, but some methods growing in popularity include permeable pavement, down spout disconnection, rainwater harvesting, rain gardens, planter boxes, tree filters, green roofs, bioswales, as well as land conservation.
-With the incorporation of one or more of these design features, urban spaces will create less impervious surfaces thus reducing the amount of stormwater runoff.
+With the incorporation of one or more of these design features, urban spaces are able to reduce the percentage of impervious surfaces thus reducing the volume of stormwater runoff.

-To find out more about community stormwater management practices, the EPA has issued a new guidebook outlining practices to assist while achieving other environmental, social and economic benefits. http://www.epa.gov/smartgrowth/green-infrastructure.html
+To find out more about community stormwater management practices, the EPA has issued resources outlining practices to assist while achieving other environmental, social and economic benefits.